december-soul/beets-plugin-importplaycount/README.md

     Slayer - Bloodline:                                              change playcount from 0 to 1146236              listeners from 185435 to 185916
     Slayer - Deviance:                                               change playcount from 0 to 388242               listeners from 88244 to 88431
     Slayer - War Zone:                                               change playcount from 0 to 398693               listeners from 83784 to 83950
-    not found my mbid, try search by name
+    not found by mbid, try search by name
     Slayer - Scarstruck:                                             change playcount from 0 to 197275               listeners from 43629 to 43681
     importplaycount: ... done!